Galbaz1/CTBTO-Avatar-Project/design-patterns/multi-agent-rag-architecture.md

 -   **Coordinator Agent**: The "team lead."
 This agent receives the initial user query, analyzes it, and breaks it down into sub-tasks.
 It then orchestrates the workflow, routing tasks to the appropriate specialist agents.
 -   **Retrieval Agent(s)**: These are the data specialists.
 We can have multiple retrieval agents, each an expert on a specific part of our Weaviate schema (e.g., a `SpeakerRetriever`, a `SessionRetriever`, a `VenueRetriever`).
 They are responsible for querying the vector database to find relevant information.
 -   **Validation Agent**: The fact-checker.
 This agent verifies the accuracy and relevance of the data retrieved by the Retrieval Agents.
 It can perform cross-references in the knowledge graph to ensure consistency (e.g., "Does the session retrieved for this speaker actually list them as a presenter?").
 -   **Synthesis Agent**: The storyteller.
 This agent takes the validated information from multiple sources and synthesizes it into a coherent, human-readable answer for the user.
-It can leverage Weaviate's generative search capabilities (`with_generate`) for this.
+It can leverage Weaviate's generative search capabilities for this.
 -   **Memory Agent (Agentic Ingestion)**: This is a proactive agent that observes the interactions and outcomes.
 It can create new, summarized knowledge and embed it back into Weaviate, allowing the system to learn and improve over time.
 For example, if a user frequently asks about the relationship between two topics, the Memory Agent could create a new `TopicRelationship` object in Weaviate.

 ### Workflow Pattern: